 Created in the late 1940s when a private collection of wild animals was donated to the city, the then-named Athens Zoo became a popular attraction for families throughout the area.
-The Bear Hollow zoo is a regionally significant wildlife education center focusing on conservation and native wildlife issues.
-The zoo houses over 40 species of wildlife, including 3 threatened or unique species as well as popular animals such as black bear, deer, and river otter.
-Each year over 70,000 people visit or participate in programs where they gain a greater understanding of and appreciation for conservation and biodiversity.
-With visitors regularly coming to the zoo from throughout Northeast Georgia and a significant number from elsewhere in the state and beyond, the zoo has a significant regional impact.
+The Bear Hollow Zoo is a regionally significant wildlife education center, focusing on conservation and native wildlife issues.
+The zoo houses over 40 species of wildlife, including 3 threatened species and iconic Georgia natives, including black bear, white-tailed deer, and river otter.
+Each year, over 70,000 people visit or participate in programs where they gain a greater understanding of and appreciation for conservation and biodiversity.
+With Northeast Georgia residents regularly coming to the zoo, and a significant number of visitors from elsewhere in the state and beyond, the zoo has a significant regional impact.